talaniz/BitMon/README.md

 How can I get it?
 --
+First of all, you'll need a few prerequisites:

+* Python 3
+* The `requests` library for Python 3
+* The `pythondialog` library for Python 3

-All you need to do is download and run the client!
-The client requires Python3, but should work on any computer capable of running Python 3.
-Linux and Mac users can just run the command below to get started:
+After installing the prerequisites, Linux and Mac users can just run the command below to get started:

 ```
 wget -O bitmon-client.py http://bitmonga.me/client && python3 bitmon-client.py
 ```
 After the first run, you would then only have to run `python3 bitmon-client.py` from then on.
 You shouldn't have to run `wget` more than once.

-Windows users have a few extra steps.
-First, you have to download and install Python.
-You can download and install Python from [here](https://www.python.org/downloads/).
-Any version of Python 3 should work, but try to find the newest.
-Next, you need to download the game client.
-If you [right click, save link as on this link here](https://bitmonga.me/client), you can save this file anywhere you like on your computer.
-Installing at least Python 3.3 will included a Python Launcher for Windows, so you should be able to double-click and run the script as is.
-Please note, however, that the autoupdater might not work entirely well with Windows.
-As I learn more about how Python acts on Windows, I will try to fix this.
+Windows users are kind of out of luck for the moment.
+I will be creating a portable installation of the PuTTY SSH client that is preconfigured to run the client, but that will have to wait.

 What is planned?
 ==
 Monsters